15 Master’s Degrees That Pay the Most in 2023

 Degrees That Pay the Most - 2

-A Nurse Anesthetist is a highly trained practice nurse who takes the role of administering and making the anesthesia adjustments, monitoring the patient’s vital signs (before, during, and after) to oversee the patient’s recovery.
+A Nurse Anesthetist is a highly trained practice nurse who takes the role of administering and making the anesthesia adjustments and monitoring the patient’s vital signs (before, during, and after) to oversee the patient’s recovery.

 Nurse Practitioner